xavierventeo/cybersecurity-lab/README.md

 terraform init
 ```

-4. Configure terraform variables with your own values
+4. Configure terraform variables with your own values.

+    Pay attention to configure **allowed_ip_address** variable in order to allow external access to your own IP

 ```bash
 cp terraform.tfvars.example terraform.tfvars